maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded" style="border:0;margin:0;width:100%;height:100%;"></iframe>

-The .STL files were created with homotopy.io.
-Unfortunately, the .STL file format does not support colours.
-Thus, the files for the right and left distributor also depict the surface diagrams for the associator and its inverse.
+I created the .STL files with homotopy.io.
+Unfortunately, the .STL file format does not support colors.
+Thus, the files for the right and left distributor are also those for the associator and its inverse.

 [<ins>Surface-diagrammatic proofs</ins>](\assets\pdf\Some_surface_diagrams.pdf) that have not made it into my master's thesis.